How to travel between Osaka and Tokyo

 JR Osaka Station is located in the center of the Kita district.
-Two other railway companies and three subway lines have their own stations in the vicinity of JR Osaka Station, however, these stations are named Umeda Station rather than Osaka Station.
+Two other railway companies and three subway lines have their own stations in the vicinity of JR Osaka Station.
+Note that some of them are named after the Umeda district rather than Osaka.
 The shinkansen trains stop not at Osaka Station, but at Shin-Osaka Station, one station north of Osaka Station by JR train.

 In the Namba area (Minami), three railway companies (JR, Nankai and Kintetsu) and three subway lines have their separate stations, all named Namba Station.
 The fourth of Osaka's major railway stations is Tennoji Station in the southeast of central Osaka.
 It is served by JR, Kintetsu Railways, the Hankai Tramway and two subway lines.

 The city of Osaka is served by over seven different railway and subway companies.
 Most relevant to foreign visitors of Osaka are the subway lines and the lines operated by JR West.
 The lines operated by the other private railway companies are useful for accessing neighboring cities and regions.

 - JR West operates a dense network of local train lines in the Osaka area.
 The most prominent line is the Osaka Loop Line, the equivalent to Tokyo's Yamanote Line.
 JR also operates lines to Kansai Airport, Kobe, Kyoto, Nara and to the Universal Studios.
 The shinkansen (bullet trains) stop at Shin-Osaka Station.